Quick Links to switch to low carbon electricity:

 - Scottish Power @ 6% (0% for green tariffs, 7% for non green tariffs)

 - SSE @ 4% (but the link here says 0%)

 - e.on @3.5% (but this link 0% if REGO option chosen, else 8%)

 against an average of 16.6% Nuclear for the UK in this period.

 Want to buy as much renewable energy as possible?

-Good Energy @ 100%.
-They say that their energy comes from certified renewables such as sunshine, wind, water and Biogen, and are investing in the Swansea Bay Tidal Lagoon.
+- Good Energy say that their energy comes from certified renewables such as sunshine, wind, water and Biogen, and were investing in the Swansea Bay Tidal Lagoon.
 Good Energy owns and operates six solar farms and two wind farms, has a community of over 1,600 independent generators across the UK, including local farmers, community energy schemes and sustainable businesses

 Want to generate your own renewable electricity?